haydern11/tshirtai/README.md

 i am now stuck where i am unable to efficiently ssort out the bugs

-the basic functionality workss though!
+the basic functionality workss though